Arri: 2010–present

 In 2010, the Arri Alexa camera was released.
-The camera had the ability to compress 1080p footage to ProRes QuickTime formats and allowed direct-to-edit workflows.
+The camera could compress 1080p footage to ProRes QuickTime formats and allowed direct-to-edit workflows.
 Later models added to the range included the Alexa Plus, Alexa Studio and Alexa M, which was designed to get the camera closer to the action.
 The Alexa Plus 4:3, like the Alexa Studio, allowed the full area of the sensor to be used with anamorphic lenses.

 The 16mm Arriflex 416 camera and Ultra Prime 16 lenses were used in the filming of the 2010 film Black Swan.

-Arri announced a strategic partnership with Zeiss and Fujinon in 2010 to create new lenses that incorporated enhanced electronic lens data transfer in order to simplify visual effects workflows in postproduction.
+Arri announced a strategic collaboration with Zeiss and Fujinon in 2010 to create new lenses that incorporated enhanced electronic lens data transfer to simplify visual effects workflows in post-production.
 The Arri/Fujinon Alura Zooms were released that same year, while the Arri/Zeiss Master Anamorphic lens series was released in 2012.

 In 2013, Arri created Arri Medical, a business unit that utilizes its camera technology for medical purposes.
 Apart from a medical imaging documentation service, it has developed a fully digital 3D surgical microscope called the Arriscope.

-The Arri Alexa 65, released in 2014, was used in the filming of The Revenant as well as Mission: Impossible – Rogue Nation and Star Wars: Rogue One.
+The Arri Alexa 65, released in 2014, was used in the filming of The Revenant as well as Mission: Impossible – Rogue Nation and Rogue One: A Star Wars Story.
 The Arri Amira camera was also released in 2014.
 In 2015, four of the five nominees for the cinematography category of the Academy Awards were filmed using the Arri Alexa.

-Arri's subsidiary postproduction and creative services company, Arri Film & TV, was renamed Arri Media in 2015 as part of a company restructuring.
+Arri's subsidiary post-production and creative services company, Arri Film & TV, was renamed Arri Media in 2015 as part of a company restructuring.
 At NAB 2015, the SkyPanel LED fixtures were introduced by Arri.
 The SC60 and the SC30 have a full color tunable LED option.

-In April 2016, Arri acquired the Artemis camera stabilizer systems developed by Curt O. Schaller from Sachtler / Vitec Videocom.
+In April 2016, Arri acquired the artemis camera stabilizer systems developed by Curt O. Schaller from Sachtler / Vitec Videocom.
 As a result, Arri became the exclusive seller of Artemis Trinity stabilizers.
 At NAB 2016, Arri unveiled its version of the Trinity system.

+The second generation of Arri camera stabilization systems followed in 2022 with ARTEMIS 2 and TRINITY 2.

+In 2023, ARRI established ARRI Solutions as a dedicated business unit under the leadership of Kevin Schwutke.
+With this move, ARRI responded to the growing global demand for virtual production solutions, system integration, and workflow development.

+In 2025, Curt O. Schaller was awarded the Academy Scientific and Engineering Award for the concept, design and development of the Trinity 2 system.